-Looking at future quarters, analysts expect a decline in earnings in the second quarter, slight earnings growth in the third quarter, and high single-digit earnings growth in the fourth quarter.
+Looking at future quarters, analysts expect a decline in earnings in the second quarter, slight earnings growth in the third quarter, and single-digit earnings growth in the fourth quarter.

-The forward 12-month P/E ratio is 16.5, which is equal to the 5-year average but above the 10-year average.
+The forward 12-month P/E ratio is 16.1, which is below the 5-year average but above the 10-year average.

-During the upcoming week, 22 S&P 500 companies (including 1 Dow 30 component) are scheduled to report results for the first quarter.
+During the upcoming week, eight S&P 500 companies are scheduled to report results for the first guarter.